shriamrut/bard-cli/README.md

 ask_bard() { python bard-cli.py -p "$1";}
 ```

-You can then invoke the BARD-cli anywhere in you terminal or shell like the below
+You can then invoke the BARD-CLI anywhere in you terminal or shell like the below
 ```
 ask_bard "Hows the weather today in London?"
 ```